Bit recycling for scaling random number generators: Introduction

 The waste may be consider as an unnecessary slowdown of the RNG: if the RNG can generate 1 bit in $1\mu s$, then, after the example procedure, the rate has decreased to $1.6 \mu s$ per bit.
 Since a lot of effort was put in designing fast RNG in the near past, then slowing down the rate by $+60\%$ is simply unacceptable.

-Another problem in the example method above is that, although it is quite unlikely, we can have a very long run of "00" bits.
+Another problem in the example method above is that, although it is quite unlikely, we can have a very long run of "11" bits.
 This means that we cannot guarantee that the above procedure will generate the next number in a predetermined amount of time.

-There are of course better solutions, as this \emph{ad hoc method}. \begin{Example}[\cite{DJ}] We draw eight random bits, and consider them as a number $x$ in the range $0\ldots 255$; if the number is more than $3^5-1=242$, we throw it away and draw eight bits again; otherwise we write $x$ as five digits in base 3 and return these digits as 5 random samples. \end{Example} This is much more efficient!
+There are of course better solutions, as this \emph{ad hoc method}. \begin{Example}(From \cite{DJ})~ \footnote{Actually, we had independently discovered the method here described; after writing this paper, though, we found it described in \cite{DJ}; \cite{DJ} is not a scientific publication, but rather a post in math blog, anyway it deserves credit.} We draw eight random bits, and consider them as a number $x$ in the range $0\ldots 255$; if the number is more than $3^5-1=242$, we throw it away and draw eight bits again; otherwise we write $x$ as five digits in base 3 and return these digits as 5 random samples. \end{Example} This is much more efficient!
 The entropy in the returned five samples is $5 \log_2(3)=7.92$bits; there is a $13/256$ probability that we throw away the input, so the expected number of 8-tuples of inputs is $256/253$ and then expected number of input bits is $2048/253$; all together we are now using

 of the input.